Thomas Saywell: Saywell's land purchase

 In the early 1880s, Saywell, anticipating the effect of the Illawarra railway, bought a large tract of land—in those days mainly sandhills—which ran from the beach frontage at Lady Robinson's Beach on Botany Bay, west to what is now Francis Avenue and as far north what is now as Bestic Street.

 Initially, Saywell referred to the locality as 'New Brighton'.
 To avoid confusion with another 'New Brighton' near Manly, the area was renamed Brighton-le-Sands, after Brighton-le-Sands, Merseyside, in England.

 In early 1886, the NSW Government resumed the entire length of Lady Robinson's Beach and a narrow strip of the foreshore land, totalling around 105 acres, running from Cooks River to Sans Souci.
 It became known as Cook Park.

 In 1887, the Saywell family moved from Petersham to 'Nevada', 8 The Grand Parade, on Lady Robinson's Beach, in what would later become known as the suburb of Brighton-le-Sands.

 Tramway

 The first of Saywell's developments in the area was his privately owned tramway.
-It ran from Rockdale railway station to Lady Robinson's Beach at Brighton-le-Sands, along Bay Street, before originally turning left on the Grand Parade, were it terminated, allowing access to a new sea baths and hotel.
+It ran from Rockdale railway station to Lady Robinson's Beach at Brighton-le-Sands, along Bay Street, before originally turning left on the Grand Parade, where it terminated, allowing access to a new sea baths and hotel.
 It opened as a steam-hauled tramway in November 1885.
 It also allowed convenient access for new residents of the area and for visitors.